bloombar/gitlogstats/README.md

 ### Filter Contributors

-The result can be filter to contributors with activity.
+Results can be filter to contributors with activity.
 Use the `-c` to file the result.

 ```
 ./git-analysis.py -rf repos.txt -c